TISUnion/carpetmod/README.md

 A fork of [gnembon's original CarpetMod for 1.13.2](https://github.com/gnembon/carpetmod).
 Thanks for gnembon's great tool allowing us to deal with bad performance of 1.13+.

+Thanks to [Lithium mod](https://github.com/jellysquid3/lithium-fabric) for some of the optimizations

 ## How to use:
 ------